-Due by class Monday 1/30
+Due by class Monday 1/28

 In this homework you'll be introducing errors to the code and seeing how the compiler reacts.
-While doing this, you should practice building code from within Emacs.4.
+While doing this, you should practice building code from within Emacs..
 For each error you introduce you need to carefully examine the compiler's error report and write a brief statement, a few sentences, of how it seems to relate to the error as you see it.
-Write this report up in Emacs5 and submit it, and only it, via handin as assignment hwk2.
+Write this report up in Emacs and submit it, and only it, via handin as assignment hwk2.
 Some error messages are better than others.
 When they seem to be totally unrelated, take some time to really examine and analyze them for some clue about the error.
+Pay attention to the lines of code associated with each error as well.